Dominik7131/Conceptual-Modeling-LLM-Assistant/data/56-2001-extract-llm-assistant-test-case/relationships_short.md

 ### IncompleteRoadVehicle --|> RoadVehicle
 Text: The municipal authority of a municipality with extended competence shall enter a road vehicle, the roadworthiness of which is subject to approval, in the register of road vehicles on the basis of a written application by the owner of the road vehicle
+...
 - it is not an incomplete road vehicle

 Output:
-- {"name": "is-a", "inference": "it is not an incomplete road vehicle", "source_entity": "IncompleteRoadVehicle", "target_entity": "RoadVehicle", "cardinality": ""}
+- {"name": "is-a", "inference": "road vehicle ... it is not an incomplete road vehicle", "source_entity": "IncompleteRoadVehicle", "target_entity": "RoadVehicle", "cardinality": ""}

 ### Owner --|> Person